kamaroly/top_100_elixir_projects/README.md

-# Top 100 PHP projects on Github
+# Top 100 Elixir projects on Github

-This is an automated list of the PHP projects here on Github with the most stars
+This is an automated list of the Elixir projects here on Github with the most stars

 | # | Repository | Description | Stars | Forks |
 |---|------------|-------------|-------|-------|